Refunds vs Chargebacks: Know the Differences (for Merchants)

 If the consumer’s reason for requesting a refund is not adequate in the merchant’s opinion, the merchant can choose not to refund.
 For example, this could happen if the shopper refuses to provide images or videos that demonstrate that the product does not work.
 This is up to the merchant to decide – although shoppers can then choose to turn to their bank for a chargeback.

-A chargeback starts with the cardholder approaching their own bank or card issuer and asking for their money back instead of a refund from a merchant.
+A chargeback starts with the cardholder approaching their own bank or card issuer and asking for their money back instead of (or in addition to) requesting a refund from a merchant.

 Some reasons a cardholder will give for doing this can be: